abhishek-xr/powderv1/README.md

 # PowderV1

-PowderV1 is a FastAPI-based backend application designed to handle file uploads, parsing, and processing.
+FastAPI-based backend application designed to handle file uploads, parsing, and processing.
 It leverages SQLAlchemy for database interactions and provides a robust API for managing and processing files.

 ---